opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       alpha=0.1,  # alpha: 0.08-0.12

--  Please make sure all parameters in config are valid ,unused keys should be deleted.
+-  Please make sure all parameters in config are valid, unused redundant parameters should be deleted.

--  Normally TODO is not include in config, if it is really necessary to write into config,please mark the content clearly,such as：TODO(name): xxx.
+-  TODO is usually not included in the config, if you do need to write the TODO term, please clearly indicate the developer and content, e.g. TODO(name): xxx.